Joshua Eargle: Coaching career

 Prior to the Austin Peay vs. Morehead State game on September 15, 2018, Eargle was named offensive coordinator.
 In his first game as offensive coordinator for Austin Peay, Eargle's offense set the OVC record for most points scored against a Division I FCS opponent in the school's 78–40 victory over Morehead State.
 During the remainder of the 2018 season, Austin Peay continued to break offensive records.
 For the season, the Governors set school records in yards per game (419), points scored (340), touchdowns scored (47), points per game (30.9), yards per play (6.19) and yards per rush (5.39).
 The Governors finished as the No. 16 rushing offense in Division I FCS and No. 17 in the nation in rushing yards per carry (5.39), averaging 237.5 yards per game.
 Under Eargle, Austin Peay also finished No. 13 nationally in passing yards per completion (15.1).
-During 2018, Eargle also served as interim head coach at Austin Peay after the departure of head coach Will Healy.
+Under his tutelage, Kentell Williams earned First-Team All-OVC recognition and Third Team All-America honors, and offensive linemen Byron Glass and Ethan Self were named Second-Team All-OVC.
+Two of Eargle’s pupils, left tackle Kyle Anderton and left guard Ryan Rockensuess, were named Second-Team All-OVC at the end of the 2017 season for their work in paving the top rushing attack in school history.
+Eargle coached three consensus All-America honorees – Kordell Jackson (2020), DeAngelo Wilson (2020), Johnathon Edwards (2021).
+Bucky Williams was an American Football Coaches Association Second Team All-American and a HERO Sports Sophomore All-American in 2020.
+Williams signed with the L.A.
+Chargers as an undrafted free agent in 2024.
+In 2018, Eargle also served as interim head coach at Austin Peay after the departure of head coach Will Healy.

 For the 2019 season, Eargle served as senior analyst at the University of Kansas.
 On February 2, 2020, Kansas head football coach Les Miles announced that Eargle was promoted to tight ends coach and will also serve as the Jayhawks recruiting coordinator.
-He served as interim head coach for one game during the 2020 season after Miles tested positive for COVID-19.
+He served as interim head coach for the Kansas at West Virginia game during the 2020 season after Miles tested positive for COVID-19.

-Following Miles' firing, Eargle wasn't retained by the new staff.
-He spent the 2021 season as a senior offensive consultant on Ryan Silverfield's staff at Memphis.
+Following Miles' firing, he spent the 2021 season as a senior offensive consultant on Ryan Silverfield's staff at Memphis.

 In January 2022, it was reported that Eargle would follow Mike MacIntyre to FIU as the tight ends coach.
+Following the 2022 season, Eargle was elevated to Deputy Head Coach and took over coaching the Offensive Line.
+In Conference USA, the Panthers ranked no. 1 in the least sacks allowed (17) and sacks allowed per game (1.4).
+The Panthers’ scoring offense ranked third in CUSA at 26.3 points per game.
+Prior to being elevated, he also directed the tight ends in 2022 including tight end Rivaldo Fairweather, who signed with the Dallas Cowboys in April of 2025.